- You can generally only deduct contributions you've made to charity if you itemize your deductions. Most people don't itemize.

 - Look into a donor-advised fund: With a donor-advised fund, you can make a deductible contribution today and invest your contribution so it can potentially grow tax-free over time.
 You can then advise the fund to make grants to nonprofits of your choosing.
 (Learn more about how donor-advised funds compare to other giving vehicles and take a quiz to find out if a donor-advised fund might be right for you.)

 - Consider bundling your donations: Let's say that in a typical year you don't donate enough to merit itemizing, but you're close.
 One option, if you have the resources, would be to bunch several years' worth of donations into a single year's contribution to a donor-advised fund.
 You could take a deduction for the full amount of your donation that year.
 3 And thanks to the fund's structure, your money could then be parceled out to the charities you choose slowly over a number of years.

 Ready to take the next step?
 Learn more about charitable giving strategies and take a look at our charitable contribution calculators, which can help you put numbers on your potential tax savings.
-If you're interested in donor-advised funds, consider exploring the Fidelity Charitable® Giving Account®, which supports donations to virtually any 501(c)(3) IRS-qualified public charity.
+If you're interested in donor-advised funds, consider exploring the Fidelity Charitable® Giving Account®, which supports grants to virtually any 501(c)(3) IRS-qualified public charity.